 - Never yank the cord or the hose to disconnect cord.

 - Avoid accidental starting.
 Do not hold a .finger on the switch button while carrying a plugged-in tool.

 - All portable electric tools that are damaged shall be removed from use and tagged “Do Not Use.“

 - don’t allow cords to become trip hazards.

-- minimize number of employees in hazard zone.
+- minimize the number of employees in the hazard zone.

 - ensure all in hazardous areas are using appropriate PPE.

 - consider work in adjacent or below areas.